 Apart from the dam construction and revegetation of the wetland area our efforts concentrated on the biological control of noxious weeds and Lantana camira which was an extensive problem on the first gully and at the back of the block.
 The noxious weeds succumbed to a programme of better soil fertility and shade cover through natural revegetation of local species.
 The Lantana required a slower programme of slowly and methodically grubbing and allowing the native cover of grasses on the slopes and dry rainforest species to again regain a strong foothold on in the valleys.
 The local dry rainforest plants that were planted 12 years earlier were mainly growing well while the first plantings planted 25 years ago were well established flowering and flourishing.

 The best part about the redeveloping forest cover was the site of numerous epiphytic orchids which began to recolonize the more established trees.
 Since the property has been sold no enhancement has taken place with many rare and endangered species at the front being removed and others being subject to degradation from feral animals and the absent mindlessness of neighbours not cooperating and the owners taking a less than passing interest in conservation of the beauty and rarity of what they had.

 The district has primary schools close by for young children and secondary schools were a mere 40 minutes away by school bus.

 Urban encroachment is not a problem in the district as the local Coffs harbour City Council has a ban on development outside the designated town centre.
 There would be a small increase from roof run off during heavy rain if the village was fully developed and a small increase in septic water polluting the local river.
 The septic systems are closely monitored for excess drainage and surface run off.
 Local businesses comprise of a corner shop garage and a arts and crafts shop.

-Because of tourism, the rural lifestyle and the lack of heavy industry, the district has been spared us from any major pollution problems.
+Because of tourism, the rural lifestyle and the lack of heavy industry, the district spared us from any major pollution problems.